 Make Your Own Tooth Powder

-The Rucksack web site has a huge list of tooth powder vendors, as well as recipes for making your own tooth powder.
+Google is full of recipes for making your own tooth powder.
 Here are two ideas.

 2) Calcium Carbonate Tooth Powder.
 Looking at my tube of Tom’s of Maine, I saw that the main ingredient after glycerin and water is calcium carbonate.
 Thinking that perhaps calcium carbonate is less abrasive than baking soda and salt, I looked into purchasing it in bulk and making tooth powder from that.
 But where do you buy food grade calcium carbonate?
 And where do you find it without plastic?
 All the online vendors I found sell the stuff either in a plastic bottle or a plastic bag.